 Ministers should consider automatically deducting pension contributions from self-employed workers through the tax system, according to a leading investment firm.

-Hargreaves Lansdown is calling on the Government to take steps to address the fact millions of self-employed and freelance workers are failing to make adequate pension provision and do not benefit from the auto-enrolment programme currently being rolled out among UK employers.
+Hargreaves Lansdown called on the government to take steps to address the fact millions of self-employed and freelance workers are failing to make adequate pension provision and do not benefit from the auto-enrolment programme currently being rolled out among UK employers.

 The recommendation is one of the points the firm wants to see included by the Department for Work and Pensions in its inaugural review of the auto-enrolment system.
 The terms of reference for the review are scheduled to be announced in December.